 Answer.
 As a private practitioner, I had clients on both sides of the issue in the Altai case.
 I appreciate the issues involved, but I continue to be concerned that the logic of the decision in the Altai case rair"3S significant questions about standards for determining copyright infringement.
 The logic of the decision in the case is that one must separate a work into its components and examine each one of them to decide whether it is original and therefore protectable.
 If all that is copied is a part which is not original, then, there is no infringement.
-The point of this analysis that I find troubling is that when broken into sufficiently small components or only a small core of original expression.
+The point of this analysis that I find troubling is that when broken into sufficiently small component elements, most, or at least many works, could be found to have no original components or only a small core of original expression.
 Such a conclusion could permit copying of any of these unprotected elements.
 I think that applying this logic across the full spectrum of works could lead to many works being denied protection entirely.